Recent media highlights - January 2014

 - ITN TV News spoke to Professor Geoffrey Wood on 7 October regarding Moody's downgrade of UK banks

-- Voice of Amercia interviewed Professor Ajay Bhalla following the death of Steve Jobs.
+- Voice of America interviewed Professor Ajay Bhalla following the death of Steve Jobs.

 Recent Media Highlights - September 2011